List of Nate Is Late episodes

-Nate Is Late is an animated television series created by Sylvain Huchet and Peter Saisselin and produced by Watch Next Media, La Factorie Animation, Superprod Studio and Nate Is Late Productions for France 4, Super RTL, and 9Go! (season 1 only).
+Nate Is Late is a French animated television series created by Sylvain Huchet and Peter Saisselin and produced by Watch Next Media, La Factorie Animation, Superprod Studio and Nate Is Late Productions for France 4, Super RTL, 9Go! (season 1 only), and YouTube (season 3 only).
 The series revolves around Nate and Malika, two children who constantly get sidetracked on adventures that make them late for school.
 When they finally arrive, Principal Prudence almost always chooses to not believe their stories.